nkocodes/weatherapp/README.md

-In order to run the program you must install: PyQt5, requestrs, and PyGame.
+In order to run the program you must install: PyQt5, requests, and PyGame.

 Simply open the terminal on your OS and copy and paste the text below into it: